DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View details for a specific existing partnership

-Providers can view details for a specific existing partnership to check information is correct and whether the status has been challenged by the school.
-[Find out more about partnership statuses.](LINK NEEDED).
+View details for an existing partnership to check information is correct and whether the status has been challenged by the school.
+[Find out more about partnership statuses.](/api-reference/ecf/definitions-and-states/#partnership-states)

-View existing partnership details by using the endpoint:

 ```
 GET /api/v3/partnerships/ecf/{id}
 ```

 An example response body is listed below.

+For more detailed information see the specifications for this [view a single ECF partnership endpoint.](api-reference/reference-v3.html#api-v3-partnerships-ecf-id-get)

 #### Example response body: